Yijia-Xiao/Know2BIO/dataset/create_edge_files_utils/README.md

 **Compound-to-Disease**
 The majority of the compound-treats-disease and compound-biomarker_of-disease edges were from the Comparative Toxicogenomics Database.
 Additional edges were from PathFX (i.e., from repoDB) and Hetionet (reviewed by 3 physicians).

+**Compound-to-Protein**
+Most compound-to-protein relationships are from DrugBank.
+Some are taken from TTD, relying on mappings provided by TTD and aligning identifiers based on DrugBank- and TTD-provided identifiers.

 **Disease-to-Disease**
 The official xml file from MeSH was used to map disease MeSH IDs and MeSH tree numbers to each other, as well as MeSH tree numbers to each other to form the hierarchical relationships in the ontology.